-Walk between fig trees, weeping paperbarks and towering Carpentaria Palms whilst spotting geckos, lizards and frogs from the Greenant Creek bridge to the Tjaetaba Falls plunge pool, or see the spectacular Tolmer Falls cascade over two two high escarpments into one deep plunge pool.
+Walk between fig trees, weeping paperbarks and towering Carpentaria Palms whilst spotting geckos, lizards and frogs from the Greenant Creek bridge to the Tjaetaba Falls plunge pool, or see the spectacular Tolmer Falls cascade over two high escarpments into one deep plunge pool.

 3. Nitmiluk National Park